-In an important study that appeared in the Proceedings of the U.S. National Academy of Sciences, Hu et al. (2001) "conducted multiproxy geochemical analyses of a sediment core from Farewell Lake in the northwestern foothills of the Alaska Range," obtaining what they describe as "the first high-resolution quantitative record of Alaskan climate variations that spans the last two millennia."
-Their results, in their words, "suggest that at Farewell Lake SWT [surface water temperature] was as warm as the present at AD 0-300 [during the Roman Warm Period], after which it decreased steadily by ~3.5°C to reach a minimum at AD 600 [during the depths of the Dark Ages Cold Period]."
-From that point in time, they say "SWT increased by ~3.0°C during the period AD 600-850 and then [during the Medieval Warm Period] exhibited fluctuations of 0.5-1.0°C until AD 1200."
-Completing their narrative, they say that "between AD 1200-1700, SWT decreased gradually by 1.25°C [as the world descended into the depths of the Little Ice Age], and from AD 1700 to the present, SWT increased by 1.75C," the latter portion of which warming initiated the Modern Warm Period.
+In another important study that appeared in the Proceedings of the U.S. National Academy of Sciences, Hu et al. (2001), as they describe it, "conducted multiproxy geochemical analyses of a sediment core from Farewell Lake in the northwestern foothills of the Alaska Range," obtaining thereby "the first high-resolution quantitative record of Alaskan climate variations that spans the last two millennia."
+These data, in their words, "suggest that at Farewell Lake SWT [surface water temperature] was as warm as the present at AD 0-300, after which it decreased steadily by ~3.5°C to reach a minimum at AD 600."
+From that point in time, they say "SWT increased by ~3.0°C during the period AD 600-850 and then exhibited fluctuations of 0.5-1.0°C until AD 1200."
+Completing their narrative, they say that "between AD 1200-1700, SWT decreased gradually by 1.25°C, and from AD 1700 to the present, SWT increased by 1.75C," leading to the establishment of the Current Warm Period.

 Noting that "20th-century climate is a major societal concern in the context of greenhouse warming," Hu et al. conclude by reiterating that their record "reveals three time intervals of comparable warmth: AD 0-300, 850-1200, and post-1800," and they say that "these data agree with tree-ring evidence from Fennoscandia, indicating that the recent warmth is not atypical of the past 1000 years," in unmistakable contradiction of those who claim that it is.

-In addition to its higher temperatures, the Roman Warm Period in North America was in many places accompanied by drier conditions.
-Willard et al. (2003), for example, "examine[d] the late Holocene (2300 yr BP to present) record of Chesapeake Bay and the adjacent terrestrial ecosystem in its watershed through the study of fossil dinoflagellate cysts and pollen from sediment cores."
-They found that "several dry periods ranging from decades to centuries in duration are evident in Chesapeake Bay records."
-The first of these periods of lower-than-average precipitation, which spanned the period 200 BC-AD 300, occurred during the latter part of the Roman Warm Period, while the next such period (~AD 800-1200) "corresponds to the 'Medieval Warm Period', which has been documented as drier than average by tree-ring (Stahle and Cleaveland, 1994) and pollen (Willard et al., 2001) records from the southeastern USA."
-They also note that droughts "in the 'Medieval Warm Period' and between ~AD 50 and AD 350 spanning a century or more have been indicated by Great Plains tree-ring (Stahle et al., 1985; Stahle and Cleaveland, 1994), lacustrine diatom and ostracode (Fritz et al., 2000; Laird et al., 1996a, 1996b) and detrital clastic records (Dean, 1997)."
+The first of these periods of lower precipitation (200 BC-AD 300) occurred during the Roman Warm Period, while the next such period (~AD 800-1200), according to Willard et al., "corresponds to the 'Medieval Warm Period,' which has been documented as drier than average by tree-ring (Stahle and Cleaveland, 1994) and pollen (Willard et al., 2001) records from the southeastern USA."
+Willard et al. additionally note that droughts "in the 'Medieval Warm Period' and between ~AD 50 and AD 350 [the Roman Warm Period] spanning a century or more have been indicated by Great Plains tree-ring (Stahle et al., 1985; Stahle and Cleaveland, 1994), lacustrine diatom and ostracode (Fritz et al., 2000; Laird et al., 1996a, 1996b) and detrital clastic records (Dean, 1997)."

 Much the same has been found to be the case for Alberta, Canada, where Campbell (2002) analyzed the grain sizes of sediment cores obtained from Pine Lake (52°N, 113.5°W) to provide a high-resolution record of climate variability for this part of the continent over the past 4000 years.
 This effort revealed periods of both increasing and decreasing grain size (moisture availability) throughout the record at decadal, centennial and millennial time scales.
 The most prominent departures included several-centuries-long epochs that corresponded to the Little Ice Age (about AD 1500-1900), Medieval Warm Period (about AD 700-1300), Dark Ages Cold Period (about BC 100 to AD 700) and Roman Warm Period (about BC 900-100).
-In addition, a standardized median grain-size history revealed that the highest rates of stream discharge during the past 4000 years occurred during the Little Ice Age at about 300-350 years ago.
-During this time, grain sizes were about 2.5 standard deviations above the 4000-year mean.
+In addition, a standardized median grain-size history revealed that the highest rates of stream discharge during the past 4000 years occurred during the Little Ice Age at about 300-350 years ago, when grain sizes were about 2.5 standard deviations above the 4000-year mean.
 In contrast, the lowest rates of streamflow were observed around AD 1100, when median grain sizes were nearly 2 standard deviations below the 4000-year mean.

 References